 Iowa Medicaid ICD-10 Provider Readiness Survey

-The IME will conduct quarterly surveys to assess the readiness of IME providers prior to the October 1, 2015 launch date of ICD-10.
+The IME conducted and will continue to conduct periodic surveys to assess the readiness of IME providers prior to the October 1, 2015 launch date of ICD-10.
 Below are the results of previous surveys.

 Centers for Medicare and Medicaid Services (CMS) ICD-10 Resources